 I, as an Actuarial student, am totally satisfied with the classes.
 The methodology of teaching employed during classes, has made my concepts very clear .
 The best part about the classes is the summarisation of the whole discussionthat gives the key points to be remembered, along with their logic.

-The team at S-CUBE comprising Akshay Chauhan and Saket Saraogi, have been instrumental in shaping my professional career in Actuaries.
+The S-CUBE team of Saket Saraogi and others, have been instrumental in shaping my professional career in Actuaries.
 They have great industrial relations, which ultimately helps to connect to various individuals and understand about the Actuarial sector in India.
 The method of teaching employed at S-Cube, via problem-solving, makes an individual understand the concepts and their respective real-life applications, in a better way.

 FMC Fortuna, Room No B1, 4th Floor, 234/3A AJC Bose Road, Kolkata 700020.
 (Near Casa Kitchen).